 Price: Free for women before 10 p.m. and $7.00 cash for men

-6) Connor Prairie-Everyone in Indiana knows about Connor Prairie.
-It’s an interactive history park that explodes with Indiana pride, making it a must-do on my bucketlist for years.
-Even though it’s geared towards kids, I think I had more fun than a lot of kiddos running around.
-I went on a hot air balloon ride (350 ft. in the air!), threw a tomahawk and had conversations with people from the 1830s in Prairietown.
-How they never broke character in the heat was amazing to me.
-We toured the property, cuddled with farm animals and heard how Indiana was involved in the Civil War.
+Everyone in Indiana knows about Connor Prairie.
+It’s an interactive history park that explodes with Indiana pride, making it a must-do on my bucketlist.
+Even though it’s geared towards a younger crowd, you'll get caught up in the history, stories and science, no matter your age.
+When I visited, I took a hot air balloon ride (350 ft. in the air!), threw a tomahawk and had conversations with people from the 1830s in Prairietown (how they never broke character in the heat was amazing to me); I toured the massive property, cuddled with farm animals and heard how Indiana was involved in the Civil War.
 The whole experience was a definite highlight of my summer.

 Price: $17.00 admission / $15.00 for the balloon ride